Alejandro-Villa/CLI-Greeter/README.md

 ### Quotes format.

-- Each quote goes in a separate line.
-(Quotes delimiter is the newline character `\n`)
+- Now the script supports multiline quotes.
+Each new line is marked with `$` or with a new line in the text file
-- The author and the text are separated by `\a` (I know this character is the BELL one, I accept suggestions to a better delimiter)
+- The character delimiter for the author is now invalid: also `$` will be used.
+Including author is not necessary now.

 ## To-do list